bjornarprytz/discovery/readme.md

 ## 1.0 roadmap

 - Steam integration
+  - Refactor into useful components
+    - Leaderboard
+      - GetLeaderBoard (return cached, or await)
+        - Friends, Global
+      - PostScore
+    - Achievements & Stats
+      - Denne er komplett, må bare re-wire, og sjekke at alt funker

   - Expand classes a little bit.
 Maybe make use of the signals, instead of async await.
 It's a bit more readable maybe.

+- Smarter quest selection.
+Maybe complete randomness is not the way to go.
+It should be a word that's within reach at least.

 - UI
   - Credits autoscroll